• Skip to main content

 Ages 10 – 17 years old – both boys and girls.

-If the 66 minutes time period is too long or the activities are too challenging for younger players, we suggest shortening the sessions to 30 or 45 minutes in length.
-Pick and choose from the middle activities while maintaining the warm-up and ending activities to reduce the time.
+If the 66-minute time period is too long or the activities are too challenging for younger players, we suggest shortening the sessions to 30 or 45 minutes in length.
+To reduce the time, you can choose from the middle activities while maintaining the warm-up and ending activities.

 Training Plans for Youth Athletes: Design Considerations

-Some of the thinking that went into the overall workout plan and each individual plan include:
+Some of the thinking that went into the overall workout plan and each plan include:

-Aerobic fitness.
+• Aerobic fitness.
 Aerobic fitness, or cardio, is often the essential fitness that must be achieved to improve conditioning abilities.
-Exercise greater than two minutes is considered to be aerobic in nature and, therefore, includes almost all sporting activities.
+Exercise lasting more than two minutes is considered aerobic and includes almost all sporting activities.

-Strengthening.
+• Strengthening.
 You can take your game to the next level by performing basic, total body strengthening workouts.
-Being stronger does not simply mean pushing people around; it also leads to increased speed and overall athleticism.
+Being stronger does not simply mean pushing people around; it also increases speed and athleticism.

-Footwork.
+• Footwork.
 To improve speed and agility, you must be efficient in your footwork.
-If you are wasting steps when changing direction or accelerating, you lose speed and agility.
+You lose speed and agility if you are wasting steps when changing direction or accelerating.

 Get Fit

-Increase difficulty over time.
-Some of the fitness drills will get progressively more difficult.
-Initially, we want athletes to grow accustomed to using different muscles, and then as the plan progresses, we’ll ask for more repetitions or more extended periods.
+• Increase difficulty over time.
+Some of the fitness drills will become progressively more difficult.
+Initially, we want athletes to grow accustomed to using different muscles, and then, as the plan progresses, we’ll ask for more repetitions or longer periods.

 Mix it up

-Change exercises from day to day.
+• Change exercises from day to day.
 Rotating through different exercises between days keeps the routine fresh and keeps it from getting boring.
-It also helps avoid a “plateau” effect, where you stop improving because you are doing the same exercise day in and day out.
+It also helps avoid a “plateau” effect, where you stop improving because you do the same daily exercise.

-Designed for an individual but can be used with a bigger group.
-One player on their own can complete the activities for these off-season workouts.
-However, workouts can be more fun with a workout partner or two.
-These plans will accommodate that.
-A whole team could workout together if there are a big enough area and enough equipment.
+• This plan is designed for individuals but can be used with a bigger group.
+One player can complete the activities for these off-season workouts on their own.
+However, workouts can be more fun with a partner or two, and these plans will accommodate that.
+A whole team could work together if there is enough area and enough equipment.

-Plans were designed for healthy kids who have played sports before.
-If you have any concerns about having your child participate in this program from a health perspective, consult with your physician.
+• Plans were designed for healthy kids who have played sports before.
+If you have concerns about having your child participate in this program from a health perspective, consult your physician.
 Kids should bring a water bottle with them and drink water as needed.

 Why are offseason workouts important?

-Start the season in great shape.
-By starting the season in shape, you put yourself in a great position to focus on the sport rather than catching your breath all of the time.
+• Start the season in great shape.
+By starting the season in shape, you put yourself in a great position to focus on the sport rather than constantly catching your breath.

-Improve speed, power, and agility.
-During the offseason is when an athletic ability is improved.
+• Improve speed, power, and agility.
+The offseason is when athletic ability improves.
 Work on improving these components, and then use the regular season to apply them to sport-specific activities.
 For example, basketball players should enhance their first-step explosion in the offseason and then use it during the regular season to focus on exploding off the dribble.

-Your team’s coaches don’t have enough time to improve all components of fitness.
+• Your team’s coaches don’t have enough time to improve all fitness components.
 Usually, practices involve some conditioning, and players are encouraged or required to do weight training at higher levels.
-But, coaches do not have enough time to improve each player’s speed, power, agility, and overall strength.
+However, coaches do not have enough time to improve each player’s speed, power, agility, and overall strength.
 Use the offseason to help the coach and yourself come to practice with improved abilities.

 Be ready for the season.

-Repetition.
+• Repetition.
 In the offseason, you have all the time you want to improve.
-This means that if you notice something is going wrong, you can work on it.
-You can slow it down to ensure you are doing it properly and then take as many repetitions as possible to perfect it.
+If you notice something is going wrong, you can work on it.
+Slow it down to ensure you are doing it properly, then take as many repetitions as possible to perfect it.

-This is especially important for the footwork during activities; if your footwork is off, slow it down, perfect it, and then work up to full speed.
-You cannot be expected to do everything perfectly on the first try, but you will become better with more repetitions.
+• This is especially important for the footwork during activities; if your footwork is off, slow it down, perfect it, and then work up to full speed.
+You cannot be expected to do everything perfectly on the first try, but you will improve with more repetitions.

-It’s a relaxed environment where no one is watching.
-Individual workouts enable players to take risks with no fear of evaluation or criticism.
+• It’s a relaxed environment where no one is watching.
+Individual workouts enable players to take risks without fear of evaluation or criticism.
 Sometimes, by taking chances and some risks, players improve their abilities.

 About the Author

-Nolan McMonagle With a bachelor’s degree in Exercise Science from Central Washington University, Nolan has worked alongside a Physical Therapist with a professional indoor football team.
-In addition to helping treat players’ injuries, he put them through exercise programs to enhance their performance on the field.
+Nolan McMonagle, who holds a bachelor’s degree in exercise science from Central Washington University, has worked alongside a physical therapist on a professional indoor football team.
+In addition to helping treat players’ injuries, he also put them through exercise programs to enhance their performance on the field.
 A basketball coach and author, he also co-wrote MVP Offseason Workouts for Youth Basketball.

 Digital Download Available Immediately

 Upon purchase, you’ll receive a PDF – this product is a digital download.
-The PDF works on both Macs and PCs – make sure you have the latest version of Adobe Reader (available for free) on your computer.
-The PDF enables you to print out pages you want when you need them.
+The PDF works on Macs and PCs – ensure you have your computer’s latest version of Adobe Reader (available for free).
+The PDF lets you print out pages you want when needed.

-SAMPLE PLAN from this fitness training program includes an inspirational story and agenda with an explanation for activities.
-Note: the size is 8.5″ x 11″ for convenient printing.
+The sample plan for this fitness training program includes an inspirational story and agenda explaining activities.
+Note that the size is 8.5″ x 11″ for convenient printing.

 Sample Inspirational baseball story.